reflex33/visca/README.md

-# VISCA-Control
-c# Control of a VISCA Camera
+# c# Control of a VISCA Camera

+## v1.0 Initial build
+Nothing to say here... first release

+## TODO
+N/A